April 2026 CMMC Intelligence Report

 Note: Qualifying defense contractors can fund a CMMC gap assessment through the Cyber Grants Alliance at no cost.
 Apply for a CMMC Gap Assessment Grant →

-Critical deadlines for defense contractors in Q2 2026.
-Map these against your contract portfolio and pipeline activity.
+Map these deadlines against your contract portfolio and pipeline activity now.

-Phase 2: Level 2 Requirements in New Solicitations
+Phase 2: Level 2 Required in New Solicitations

 All new competitive DoD solicitations above $5M now include CMMC Level 2 requirements.
 C3PAO certification is required before award.
 Self-attestation is no longer sufficient.